Shiny Object Syndrome: Tips to Avoid & Overcome

 Check out this article to understand what this syndrome is, how it impacts your business, and what you can do to overcome it.

-In a nutshell, shiny object syndrome is when someone focuses all their attention on something new and current.
+Shiny object syndrome is when someone focuses all their attention on something new and current.
 Usually, this is at the expense of whatever they have or currently doing.
+In a business setting, shiny object syndrome takes the form of chasing the latest strategy, tactic, or advice making the rounds within the industry.

 There are pros and cons to jumping on board with what’s new.
 With shiny object syndrome, the cons typically outweigh the pros.
 Here are some of the most likely consequences: